 With Redland City Council, you have the unique opportunity to research one of our native flora and fauna species.

-We support research on all native species in the Redlands however, here are our special species of interest.
-Check them out here:
+We support research on all native species in the Redlands however, here are our special Redlands Native Species of Interest [PDF 1.6MB].

 Redland City Council supports collaborative scientific research with educational institutions, community groups, and government agencies on issues affecting the environment.